- Class: Mammalia

 What?
 While some articles describe the quokka as “highly sociable and communicative animals,” there is nothing in the literature describing their vocalizations.

 Joey joy.
-Mainland, island, and zoo quokkas all have a slightly different breeding time frame.
-For instance, mainland and zoo quokkas may breed all during the year, while female quokkas in the wild are in estrus a shorter period of time (August to January).
 In some areas, females choose their mates carefully—if she is interested, she will groom him, signaling it’s a go; if she rejects his overtures, he moves on to a more receptive female.
 Pairs may form a “partner preference” for two breeding seasons.
-But more often, females have 1 to 3 partners, and males have 1 to 5 partners.
+But more often, females have one to three partners, and males have one to five partners.
 Mating preferences are complex and vary in different populations.

 Females give birth to a single, tiny joey about a month later.
 Right after a female gives birth, she mates again—and embryonic diapause occurs, where the new embryo is dormant for about five months, when her body can detect if the first joey survived or not.
 If the youngster is alive, the embryo disintegrates; if not, it clambers into the pouch to take its turn at survival.